Turning the tide of delinquency!

 In 2000, state and federal prisoners were the parents of at least 1.5 million children under age 18, or about two per cent of all children in the US.
 Ex-prisoners increase the numbers to up to 10 million children directly affected by the incarceration of a parent.
 Many more children have an incarcerated sibling or close relative.

-Prisoners’ children are young: about one in five is under age five, and most are under age 10.
+Children of inmates are young: about one in five is under age five, and most are under age 10.
 The average sentence length for inmates in state and federal prisons is 12 and 10 years, respectively.
 Therefore, most prisoners’ children were separated from their parents at an early age and will remain separated for a considerable length of time.

 Most inmates with children are in prisons located at least 100 miles from their former homes, making personal visits costly and difficult.
 And most inmates with children are from central cities.
 The American Friends Service Committee, a Quaker organization that has been working to improve conditions in American prisons for decades, estimates that between 50 and 75 per cent of the population in poor neighborhoods of American cities are related to someone who is or has been imprisoned.